core-wg/yang-cbor/draft-ietf-core-sid.md

 For YANG modules created by other parties, the use of IANA allocation mechanisms via use of Mega-Ranges (see {{mega-range-registry}}) is RECOMMENDED.
 Within the Mega-Range allocation, those other parties are free to make up their own mechanism.

-At the time of writing, a tool for automated SID file generation is available as part of the open-source project PYANG {{PYANG}}.
+At the time of writing, a tool for automated ".sid" file generation is available as part of the open-source project PYANG {{PYANG}}.

 # Terminology and Notation